Super Impassioned Net Generation: 2017: Change in sound

-2018-2019: Continued success
+2018-2019: More

 Three members of SING participated in the reality idol competition Produce 101 in March 2018.
 Jiang Shen and Xu Shiyin finished at 23rd and 75th place, respectively; Lai Meiyun made the final line up at 6th place and successfully debuted as a member of Rocket Girls.

 SING performed on the 2nd International Youth Conference in Shenzhen on August 12.
-Sophie presented a speech titled "Integration of Youth Culture and Traditional Culture from the Perspective of Electronic Chinese Style Music" to introduce insights on young people's inheritance and innovation in traditional Chinese culture based on her personal experience.
+Sophie presented a speech titled, "Integration of Youth Culture and Traditional Culture from the Perspective of Electronic Chinese Style Music" to introduce insights on young people's inheritance and innovation in traditional Chinese culture based on her personal experience.